wavemotion-dave/NINTV-DS/README.md

 ![Standard Overlay](png/normalovl.png) ![Custom Overlay](png/customovl.png) ![Custom Overlay](png/customovl2.png)

+For those curious, here is the search order for overlays:
+* Same base name as the .rom or .bin or .int file.
+If you give the overlay the same base filename as the game binary, it will load (even if the overlay is wrong - i.e. you could rename Astromash.ovl to Aardvark.ovl and it will load that for Aardvark.rom)
+* Internal database of CRCs ... if the game is a well known good ROM dump, the internal CRC will be found and the right overlay should be loaded and shown.
+* If neither of those produces a match, there is a loose match based on special keywords for each game.
+For example, any game that has 'Ninja' and 'Odyssey' anywhere in the title will load up the Ninja Odyssey.ovl overlay.
+* Lastly, if no overlay match is found... the default keypad is shown.

 Disc Overlay:
 -----------------------
 Built into the emulator is a full-disc overlay that maps to the 16-digital positions of a real Intellivision controller.
 It's not perfect - without the tactile feel of a real controller, it's not usable as a generic replacement for the D-Pad for smooth movement but it works great for games like Bowling or Golf where you need the discrete 16-digital position accuracy.
 The DS START Button will toggle the disc overlay on/off (switching back to the normal overlay for the game).